Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
+- Animated textures
+- Custom special furniture (TV, Bed, Dresser)
 - Custom light sources
-- Animated textures
-- Custom click action (play sound)
-- Custom toggle state (on/off like a fireplace)
-- Custom furniture properties (TV, Bed, Dresser)

 # Known Issues